kwsch/SysBot.NET/README.md

 - Simple GUI Launcher for spinning up Pokémon bots.
 - Is currently set up to spin up Pokémon bots (as described above).
 Refer to the Wiki for details on how to use.

+## SysBot.Pokemon.Discord:
+- Discord interface for remotely interacting with the WinForms GUI.
+- Provide a discord login token and the Roles that are allowed to interact with your bots.
+- Commands are provided to manage & join the distribution queue.

 ## SysBot.Tests:
 - Unit Tests for ensuring logic behaves as intended :)